Linux Tutorials

 MAILTO=admin@example.com

-If a command isn’t in default PATH, cron won’t find it unless you export it here.
+If a command isn’t in PATH, cron won’t find it.
+MAILTO defines who receives job output.

 Redirecting Output & Logging